Skip to main content

 Data Extraction Benchmark

 • Note: SSMS data panel usually renders data slowly.
-Use the ETL, Excel or other tools to test speed.
+Use ETL+, Excel or other tools to test speed.

 • OData data extraction:

-• Using pulsed extraction (minimum impact in source system): 2K to 20K recs/minute.
+• Using paginated extraction (minimum impact in source system): 2K to 20K rows/minute.

-• Using continuous extraction (might impact in source system): 10K to 100K recs/minute.
+• Using continuous extraction (might impact the source system): 10K to 100K rows/minute.

 • ODBC data extraction: to be determined.

-Example of performance test: the ADOCCLB table below (screenshot from SSMS) has 508MB of data space and 246K recs.
-If the extraction took 100 seconds to complete: rate of 2.46K recs/sec, or 5.08MBps.
+Example of performance test: the ADOCCLB table below (screenshot from SSMS) has 508MB of data space and 246K rows.
+If the extraction took 100 seconds to complete: rate of 2.5K rows/sec.

 Recommendations